photo Dionisios Margetis

 Current students:

--- Mr. Joshua Schneider, Applied Math & Scientific Computation (AMSC) program
+-- Mr. Ian Johnson, graduate student, Applied Math & Scientific Computation (AMSC) program

 Past students: